Sunil-nith/Quizzify/README.md

 ## Technologies Used

 - **Flutter:** Flutter is used for cross-platform app development, enabling seamless experiences on both iOS and Android.
-- **Firebase:** Firebase provides backend services such as authentication and authorization, powering real-time features in Quizify.
+- **Firebase:** Firebase provides backend services such as authentication and authorization, powering real-time features in Quizzify.
 - **Node.js Express:** Node.js with Express is used to build the backend API, providing RESTful endpoints for the application.
 - **MongoDB:** MongoDB is used as the database to store user data, quiz details, and results.